 Although Dr Graff treats complex conditions in children, she gives the same care and attention to children with more common conditions, such as sports injuries and children with normal ‘variations’ in limbs.
-She has a busy orthopaedic clinic every Thursday afternoon and every second Monday morning at the Women’s and Children’s Hospital.
+She has busy orthopaedic clinics at the Women’s and Children’s Hospital.
 Dr Graff will also see most paediatric orthopaedic conditions through her private practice.

 Some conditions, trauma or infections can leave children and adults with a difference in their limb length.
 Sometimes this can be managed without surgery, but often it is too difficult to live with high shoe raises and uneven walking.